 Apply a small amount of light grease to the discharge flange gasket to hold it in place and position it against the pump casing flange.
 Support the discharge check valve assembly using a sling and a suitable lifting device.
 Using the previously removed hardware, secure the discharge check valve assembly and flange gasket to the pump assembly (1).
+Secure the discharge check valve to its support bracket using the previously removed hardware.

-Priming Chamber Assembly And Installation (Figure 7)
+Priming Chamber Assembly And Installation (Figure 8)